AAAA Battery - Dimensions, Features, and Replacements

 Rechargeable AAAA batteries mostly come as Nickel Cadmium (NiCd), Nickel Metal Hydride (NiMH), and Lithium-ion batteries.

-Also, both NiCd and NiMH batteries feature a nominal voltage of 1.2 volts - some devices intended for 1.5V zinc-carbon or alkaline batteries don't operate reliably when powered by 1.2 volts NiCd and/or NiMH batteries.
+Also, both NiCd and NiMH batteries feature a nominal voltage of 1.2 volts - some devices intended for 1.5V zinc-carbon or alkaline batteries don't operate reliably when powered by 1.2-volt NiCd and/or NiMH batteries.

 Actual capacity depends on the discharge conditions and age of the battery, but it is generally smaller than the capacity of NiMH batteries.